DOME-Marketplace/integration-guide/README.md

 | prometheus.port                                        | Port Prometheus scrape is available at                                                                                  | 8080                           |
 | additionalEnvVars                                      | A list of additional environment variables to be set, check the blockchain-connector-core doc for all available options | [ ]                            |

+The Blockchain Connector uses the _dev_, _test_ and _prod_ configuration profiles.
+On the other hand, DOME uses the profile names _sbx_, _dev_ and _prd_.
+It is important that users use the profile names used by the Blockchain Connector (_dev_, _test_, _prod_), since the application is responsible for carrying out the necessary correspondence and mapping between the profile names of the Blockchain Connector and those of DOME automatically.

 #### How to validate a deployment